ripple-neuro/mksort/README.md

 Copyright (C) 2010, 2011, 2012, 2013 The Board of Trustees of The Leland
 Stanford Junior University

-Written by Matt Kaufman
-antimatt+ss AT gmail DOT com
-One Bungtown Road
-Cold Spring Harbor, NY 11724
+Written by Matt Kaufman (One Bungtown Road, Cold Spring Harbor, NY 11724)

 Distribution and contributions by Ripple LLC.